haideralsh/ts-result/README.md

 }
 ```

-Now the caller of this function can use the `ok` attribute to know which type of
+Now the caller of this function can use the `ok` property to know which type of
 result is returned

 ```typescript